jenniferoum/gtsam/gtsam/navigation/InvariantEKF.md

 ```

 #### Creating and Initializing the EKF
-We initialize the state and covariance, then
+The initial state and covariance are given by
 ```cpp
   NavState X0;  // R=I, v=0, t=0
   Matrix9 P0 = Matrix9::Identity() * 0.1;